 * Employed as a Seismological Software Engineer/Staff Scientist for the Incorporated Research Institutions for Seismology (IRIS) Program for Array Seismic Studies of the Continental Lithosphere (PASSCAL) (July 2000-present).
 The PASSCAL Instrument Center (PIC) develops software, and maintains the National Science Foundation's pool of portable hardware used for monitoring both artificial/active source, and naturally occurring seismic activity.
 My job is developing, writing and maintaining software applications that are used for monitoring and controlling seismic recording equipment in the field and in the laboratory, and software for field quality control checking of seismic data.
 I also developed and wrote PASSCAL's inventory tracking and shipping system.
 Have travelled to over 20 countries as a field technician with PASSCAL equipment on scientific experiments ranging in length from days to months and from Greenland to Antarctica, and using anywhere from a few to thousands of instruments.

---Have had experience working with the following computer
+--Have had experience working with the following computer systems/programming languages:

 --Honeywell 6000 computer; time-sharing, TTY terminal, paper tape, punched cards